 “Love to play your ruler, be your Jane / You could be my Tarzan, toss me up.”

 This imagery highlights a dynamic of mutual empowerment and adventure.
-SZA also reaffirms her partner’s strength:
+SZA also reaffirms her partner’s strength, tryna hear his name as a form of connection and validation:

 “Know my baby packing, why I’m stuck / That’s why he my man.”